signatureai/signature-core-nodes/docs/nodes/data.md

 | g    | `G`  |
 | e    | `E`  |

-??? note "Pick the code in data.py"
+??? note "Source code in data.py"

     ```python
     class GetImageListItem:
-        """Retrieves an image from a list by index.
+        """Extracts a single image from an image list by index.

-        This class accesses a list of images and retrieves the image at the specified index.

-        Methods:
-            execute(**kwargs): Returns the image at the specified index.
+        A node designed for batch image processing that allows selective access to individual images
+        within a collection, enabling targeted processing of specific images in a sequence.

         Args:
-            images (list): The list of images.
+            images (list[Image]): The list of image objects to select from.
+                Must be a valid list containing compatible image objects.
+                Can be any length, but must not be empty.
-            index (int): The index of the image to retrieve.
+            index (int): The zero-based index of the desired image.
+                Must be a non-negative integer within the list bounds.
+                Defaults to 0 (first image).

         Returns:
-            tuple: A tuple containing the retrieved image.
+            tuple[Image]: A single-element tuple containing:
+                - Image: The selected image object from the specified index position.

         Raises:
-            ValueError: If the index is not an integer or if images is not a list.
+            ValueError: When index is not an integer or images is not a list.
+            IndexError: When index is outside the valid range for the image list.
+            TypeError: When images list contains invalid image objects.

+        Notes:
+            - Uses zero-based indexing (0 = first image)
+            - Does not support negative indices
+            - Returns a single image even from multi-image batches
+            - Preserves the original image data without modifications
+            - Thread-safe for concurrent access
+            - Memory efficient as it references rather than copies the image
         """

         @classmethod